textcreationpartnership/A02775/README.md

 #####Front#####

+1. TO MY VERY GENTLE, AND LIBErall frendes.
+M. Barnabe Barnes, M. Iohn Thorius, M. Antony Chewt, and euery fauorable Reader.

+1. TO THE RIGHT WORSHIPFVLL, his especiall deare frend, M. Gabriell Haruey, Doctour of Lawe.

-1. Sonet.
+    _ Sonet.

-1. Sonet.
+    _ Sonet.

-1. Sonet.
+    _ Sonet.

+1. THE PRINTERS ADVERTISSEment to the Gentleman Reader.

 #####Body#####

+1. Pierces Supererogation OR A NEW PRAYSE OF THE OLD ASSE.

-1. A Preparatiue to certaine larger Discourses, intituled NASHES S. FAME.
+    _ A Preparatiue to certaine larger Discourses, intituled NASHES S. FAME.

-1. An Aduertisement for Pap-hatchet, and Martin Mar-prelate.
+    _ An Aduertisement for Pap-hatchet, and Martin Mar-prelate.
 SO then of Pappadocio: whom neuerthelesse I esteeme a hundred times learneder, and a thousand times
 #####Back#####

+1. Errours escaped in the Printing.
+With certaine Additions to be inserted.

+1. TO THE RIGHT WORSHIPFVLL, my very good friend, M. Doctour Haruey.
 GOod M. Doctour Haruey, promise I account debt, especially to so especiall a frend: and therefore I
-1. Sonet.
+    _ Sonet.

-1. Inclosed in the same Letter.
+    _ Inclosed in the same Letter.

-1. Sonet.
+    _ Sonet.

-1. Sur l'Apologie de Monsieur le tres-docte & tres-eloquent Docteur Haruey: par le Sieur de Fregeuille du Gaut.
+    _ Sur l'Apologie de Monsieur le tres-docte & tres-eloquent Docteur Haruey: par le Sieur de Fregeuille du Gaut.

-1. His Sonet, that will iustifie his word, and dedicateth Nashes S. Fame to Immortalitie.
+    _ His Sonet, that will iustifie his word, and dedicateth Nashes S. Fame to Immortalitie.

-1. An other occasionall admonition.
+    _ An other occasionall admonition.

-1. An Apostrophe to the Health of his abused Frendes.
+    _ An Apostrophe to the Health of his abused Frendes.

-1. L'enuoy.
+    _ L'enuoy.

-1. The Printers Postscript.
+    _ The Printers Postscript.

-1. To the right worshipfull, my very assured frend, M. Doctour Haruey.
+    _ To the right worshipfull, my very assured frend, M. Doctour Haruey.

-1. Stanzaes.
+    _ Stanzaes.

-1. The Asses Figg.
+    _ The Asses Figg.

 **Types of content**